-- Teach your child to start drinking from a cup as early as possible, preferably before they turn one year of age.
+- Teach your child to start drinking from a cup as early as possible, preferably before they turn one.
 By drinking from a cup, the liquid is less likely to pool around the front teeth.

-The teeth are important structures, it is never too early to care for them.
+Teeth are important structures, it is never too early to take care for them.
 The earlier you start, the healthier they’ll stay.